Spearfishing

 How we do things over here

 Big Island spearfishing is for the adventurous.
-Off-the-beaten-path entries, bumpy roads, four-wheel drive, and a cooler full of ice — that’s the program.
-Our training facility sits on one of the most private and pristine stretches of coastline in Kona, and our guests are often the only people in the water.
+Off-the-beaten-path entries, bumpy roads, four-wheel drive, and a cooler full of ice.
+That’s the program.
+Our training facility sits on one of the most private stretches of coastline in Kona, and our guests are often the only people in the water.